Case Study: How We Reduced a Container Image by 99.7% (800GB to 2GB)

 Q: What was the primary cause of the extreme container image bloat?

-A: The primary cause was the interaction between OverlayFS's Copy-on-Write (CoW) mechanism and a large, frequently updated log file (/var/log/btmp).
-Each minor update caused the entire 11GB file to be copied into a new image layer, a process that repeated over 270 times, compounding the storage consumption.
+A: It was the combination of OverlayFS's Copy-on-Write (CoW) behavior and a large, frequently updated log file (/var/log/btmp).
+Every small update to the 11GB file caused the entire file to be copied into a new layer, and this happened over 270 times.

 Q: Why couldn't you just delete the file with a standard docker commit?

-A: Deleting a file in a new layer only adds a "whiteout" marker that hides the file from the final view.
-The original 271 copies of the 11GB file would remain immutably stored in the underlying layers, continuing to consume disk space.
-A full layer squash was necessary to create a new, clean filesystem and truly reclaim the space.
+A: Deleting a file in a new layer only adds a "whiteout" marker that hides the file.
+The original 271 copies of the 11GB file would still be stored in the underlying layers, taking up disk space.
+We had to do a full layer squash to actually get rid of the data and reclaim the space.

 Q: What is the key lesson for other platform engineers from this experience?

-A: The key insight is to treat container images not as opaque black boxes, but as structured, manipulable archives.
-Deeply understanding the underlying technology, like the OCI image specification, allows for advanced optimization and troubleshooting that goes far beyond standard tooling.
-This knowledge is essential for preventing issues like Kubernetes disk space exhaustion before they start.
+A: The key insight is to treat container images not as black boxes, but as structured archives that you can manipulate.
+If you understand the underlying tech, like the OCI image spec, you can do advanced optimizations that go way beyond what standard tools offer.
+This is crucial for preventing problems like this before they start.

-Our immediate next step is to move from firefighting to fire prevention.
-We have already implemented automated monitoring that triggers an alert if any user image exceeds 50 layers or 10GB in size.
-Furthermore, all new devbox base images now ship with password authentication disabled by default and a properly configured logrotate service.
+Our next step is to move from firefighting to fire prevention.
+We've already put automated monitoring in place to alert us if any user image grows beyond 50 layers or 10GB.
+More importantly, all new devbox base images now ship with password authentication disabled by default and a proper logrotate configuration.

 Explore with AI